Downtown Alive will return this summer with free concerts in Reading, PA!

 ALL SHOWS START AT 5 PM

 It’s official!
-Go Go Gadjet will kick off our free Downtown Alive outdoor concert series on June 20 in downtown Reading!
+Go Go Gadjet will kick off the concert series on June 20 in downtown Reading!
 The high-energy, locally-bred band blends the rhythms of dance music with familiar melodies from the past and present.
 Known for its ever-morphing visual display, Go Go Gadjet believes imagery and music go hand in hand.
 Witness for yourself on June 20 in the 500 block of Penn Street!
 Opening for the band will be Glassbeard, a duo comprised of DJ Aaron Miller and drummer Evan Kirkley, who have been carving out their own place in the Dance Music World.

-Armed with the hits “Rapper's Delight”, “8th Wonder”, “Apache” and “Jump On It', Sugar Hill Gang will have downtown Reading rocking during the August 15 free concert.
+Armed with the hits “Rapper's Delight”, “8th Wonder”, “Apache” and more, Sugar Hill Gang will have downtown Reading rocking during the August 15 free concert.
 Opening the show will be Reading’s own up-and-coming rapper NOVA, along with 3’s Co.’s DJ Gregg Nyce and Evolution.

 Sugar Hill Gang, known as the first nationally popular African American hip-hop group, comprised three members: Mike Wright (Wonder Mike), Henry Jackson (Big Bank Hank), and Guy O’ Brien (Master Gee), all from Englewood, N.J.
 The group is best known for its 1979 hit single, “Rapper’s Delight,” which was also the first hip hop single to rank in the top 40 hits and to become part of a multi-platinum-selling album.